rubenpescialli/podquery-gpt/README.md

 ### 2. Initialise the custom GPT
 - Create a new GPT using the _Configure_ tab.
 - Disable _Web Search, Canvas, Image Generation_ and _Code Interpreter & Data Analysis_: leaving these enabled can cause the model to get "distracted" and, for instance, attempt web searches instead of strictly using your API.
 - I recommend selecting _GPT-5.2 Instant_ as the default model: this tool does not require deep problem-solving capabilities; it simply needs adherence to a YAML schema.
-We also wouldn't like a 10 to 30-second delay or the model to second-guess our instructions.
+In addition, I wouldn't like a 10 to 30-second delay or the model to second-guess our instructions.

 ### 3. Define the instructions
 Paste [this](./configuration/instructions.txt) block of text into the _Instructions_ field.